 - Are EV chauffeur services actually lower-emission once you account for grid mix and vehicle manufacture?

 - The lifecycle answer depends on the grid the vehicle charges on, the vehicle's curb weight and battery size, and the retirement age of the comparison internal-combustion vehicle.
 For the U.S. grid mix as published by the EPA's 2025 eGRID release, a Tesla Model S or Mercedes EQS charged on the average national mix produces roughly 50-60 percent lower per-mile CO2-equivalent emissions than a Mercedes S-Class running on gasoline, with the spread widening in California, the Pacific Northwest and the Northeast where the grid is lower-carbon, and narrowing in markets where coal generation remains material.
 For corporate Scope 3 reporting, the EPA Greenhouse Gas Emissions from a Typical Passenger Vehicle methodology combined with operator-supplied charging-mix data is the working framework for the audit calculation.
-Operators that publish granular charging-mix data and per-trip emissions reports — Carey, Blacklane and KLS in this index — make the audit calculation materially easier than operators that do not.
+Operators that publish granular charging-mix data and per-trip emissions reports — Carey and Blacklane in this index — make the audit calculation materially easier than operators that do not.

 - Which operators publish actual Scope 3-compatible emissions data per trip?